Ruaridhmacdonald26/Habit-Tracker-app/README.md

-# 🎯 HabitTracker - Modern React Habit Tracking App
+# 🎯 HabitForge - Modern React Habit Tracking App

 A beautiful, responsive habit tracker built with React, Vite, and modern web technologies.
 Track your daily habits with style, celebrate your progress, and build lasting positive routines.